Words of Comfort

 Editor’s Note: With so many churches in our area having to suspend worship services during the coronavirus pandemic, we are asking local pastors to partner with us in bringing a daily message of hope and comfort to readers during this difficult time.

-Mike Shelton is the pastor at First Presbyterian Church in Kingsport.
+Cecil Sturgill is pastor at Tabernacle Baptist Church in Kingsport.